 The warning, then, is primarily against the danger of allowing a false teacher to come into the church, as a pastor or a teacher or even as a visiting speaker, who would not bring "this doctrine."
 The doctrine mentioned is obviously "the doctrine of Christ" (v.
 9).
 This doctrine of Christ is not, however, simply a set of doctrinal tenets about the person and work of Jesus Christ.
-It is not the doctrine.
+It is not the doctrine about Christ, but of Christ-belonging to Him-His doctrine.
 The word "doctrine" is didache, meaning literally "teachings."
 The meaning clearly is "the teachings of Christ," that is, not just one or two least-common-denominator statements about Christ to which all nominal Christians could give assent, but the entire body of teachings that had come from Jesus.